-Kevin is a Senior Associate of RMI’s electricity practice.
+Kevin is a Manager of RMI’s electricity practice.

 Kevin is the Co-Op and Municipal Utility lead for the Shine Initiative at Rocky Mountain Institute (RMI).
 In his time at RMI, Kevin has focused on opening up underserved niches of the renewable electricity market.